-The smartwatch segment in India is no longer left behind, thanks to the multiple launches and more useful stuff a wearable can handle, the smartwatch segment is witnessing some sunshine in the past few months.
+The smartwatch segment in India is no longer left behind from other countries.
+Thanks to the multiple launches and more useful stuff a wearable can handle, the smartwatch segment is witnessing some sunshine in the past few months.
 Smartwatches have moved to a different approach as compared to what they were a few years ago.

-The emphasis has now moved on from smartphone notifiers to extended purposes which increase the utility of your watch with features such as fitness, media controls and even calls.
+The emphasis is now no longer just on smartphone notifiers but also extended to purposes that increase the utility of the watch with features such as fitness, media controls and even calls.
 Android smartwatches have also gotten a second life thanks to efforts by Samsung and other hybrids.
-In 2021, we have some really dependable smartwatches that keep our hopes alive in the wearable tech world.
+With Samsung back to the Wear OS line, things will only get stronger for Android users.

 1. Samsung Galaxy Watch 4